 The following managed web hosts specialize in WordPress development and provide extensive support & are exclusive only to WordPress-powered sites.

 - WP Engine – The Hassle free Managed web hosting for WordPress sites, the price starts at $29 / month and scales up to $249 for much larger blogs.
+If you want to learn more about WPEngine, check out our review.

 - WebSynthesis – Owned by the CopyBlogger Media, the same guys who created Genesis Theme.
 The price starts at $27 / month.